prody/ProDy/doc/tutorial.rst

 described in :mod:`~prody.proteins` module reference documentation.
 :ref:`fetchpdb` and :ref:`blastpdb` examples show other ways to access the Protein Data Bank (|pdb|) content.

+:class:`~atomic.AtomGroup` instances can be build from scratch or parsers for other file types (e.g. mol2) can be developed.
+The example in :ref:`atomgroup` can be helpful to this aim.

 Select atoms